 - i.
-They are within the Built Up Area Boundary of Storrington & Sullington or they comprise previously-developed land within the A24 corridor; - ii.
+They are within the Built Up Area Boundary of Storrington & Sullington or they comprise previously-developed land in areas outside of the Built-Up Areas but which are outside the South Downs National Park and do not affect its setting and within the National Park, the previously developed land within the A24 corridor as shown on the proposals map: - ii.
 If they are located within that part of the A24 Corridor within the South Downs National Park or its setting, they conserve the landscape and scenic beauty of the Park; - iii.
 The landscape scheme is able to mitigate any impacts on the street scene, local amenity and on any adjoining countryside by the provision and maintenance of effective screening by trees or woodland planting along the boundaries of the site.

-iv.
-New employment uses or intensified employment uses in the A24 corridor will be expected to provide and implement a Travel plan to reduce car use.

-4.44 This policy supports suitable economic development in the parishes and complements policies 7 and 9 of the HDPF and CP10 and CP11 of the Horsham Core Strategy.
+- iv.
+New employment uses or intensified employment uses in the A24 corridor will be expected to provide and implement a Travel plan to reduce car use. - 4.439 This policy supports suitable economic development in the parishes and complements policies 7 and 9 of the HDPF and CP10 and CP11 of the Horsham Core Strategy.
 In doing so, the policy focuses this support only within the defined Built Up Areas of the larger village of Storrington & Sullington and on previously used land within the A24 corridor.
 This will avoid inappropriate development in the open countryside and the National Park.
-For the purpose of this policy, the A24 corridor is defined as land within approximately 100m of the road.

-4.45 In all cases, the proposals must be able to demonstrate that schemes are suited to their location in terms of access, traffic impacts, landscape, biodiversity and heritage.
+For the purpose of this policy, the A24 corridor is defined as land within approximately 100m of the road. - 4.40 In all cases, the proposals must be able to demonstrate that schemes are suited to their location in terms of access, traffic impacts, landscape, biodiversity and heritage.
 They should also adhere to policy 14 in terms of the design of new development proposals.
 Any proposals on previously developed land should conform to policy 24 in the HDPF to ensure that any issues associated with contamination are addressed.
-They should especially seek to locate new development within or adjoining existing clusters of buildings.

-4.46 This policy does not apply to North Farm, Washington for which there is a separate policy contained in the SSWNP.

-4.47 The Draft SA report assesses this policy as having one positive, three negatives and otherwise neutral likely effect in achieving sustainable development in the parishes.
+They should especially seek to locate new development within or adjoining existing clusters of buildings. - 4.41 This policy does not apply to North Farm, Washington for which there is a separate policy contained in the SSWNP. - 4.42 The Draft SA report assesses this policy as having one positive, three negatives and otherwise neutral likely effect in achieving sustainable development in the parishes.